shaay98/js-modules-practice/README.md

 Use terminal "node (FILE NAME)"

 ## Module exports / Require Description:
 Never push Modules to Github always put in .gitignore file.
-Use npm install lodash for modules.
-Each Module only does one thing.
 Modules are a big part of keeping your code more organized while serving a purpose of doing what you may need done.(Arrays, For Loops, Functions etc..)